 Exclusive interview with famous South Indian actor Priyamani

-‘Famous South Indian actor and national award recipient, Priyamani at CMS - Jain University
+‘Famous South Indian actor and national award recipient, Priyamani at CMS - Jain (Deemed-to-be University)

-‘Famous South Indian actor and national award recipient, Priyamani was recently here at Center for Management Studies (CMS), Jain University to judge the dance show of the cultural fest ‘Lasya – 2017’ and we caught up with the actress for an interview.
+‘Famous South Indian actor and national award recipient, Priyamani was recently here at Center for Management Studies (CMS), Jain (Deemed-to-be University) to judge the dance show of the cultural fest ‘Lasya – 2017’ and we caught up with the actress for an interview.